hysan/FlaskReactPostgresStack/ABOUT.md

     * Flask manager script for running various tasks and ultimately running the server.
 * **package.json**
     * Manages all the backend Javascript dependencies that this project has.
-    * For example: bower, gulp, browserify, etc.
+    * For example: bower, webpack, babel, etc.
     * These are all node packages that will be installed when you run `yarn`.
 * **yarn.lock**
     * Has information about dependencies that you need for yarn.